-For quantitative colocalization and statistical analysis, the colocalization of TOMM20 with various DJ-1 mutants or chimera proteins (e.g. DJ17-GFP and DJ17-SNCA) was calculated using Zen software (Carl Zeiss) as a Pearson correlation coefficient.
-In the associated box-plots of the data, the dots indicate individual Pearson correlation coefficient data points for each cell, the center lines indicate the medians, the box limits indicate the 25th and 75th percentiles as determined by the R software package, and whiskers extend to 1.5 times the interquartile range from the 25th and 75th percentiles.
-Outliers are represented by dots outside of the whiskers, mean values are shown on the boxes.
+For quantitative co-localization and statistical analysis, the co-localization of TOMM20 with various DJ-1 mutants or chimera proteins (e.g., DJ17-GFP and DJ17-SNCA) was calculated using Zen software (Carl Zeiss) as a Pearson correlation coefficient.
+In the associated box-plots of the data, the dots indicate individual Pearson correlation coefficient data points for each cell, the center lines indicate the medians, the box limits indicate the 25th and 75th percentiles as determined by the R software package, and whiskers extend 1.5 times the interquartile range from the 25th and 75th percentiles.
+Outliers are represented by dots outside of the whiskers, mean values are shown on the boxes, and the number of samples is indicated above the X-axis.
 Statistical significance was calculated using one-way ANOVA in GraphPad Prism 6.
 For one-way ANOVA experiments, the Sidak correction for multiple comparisons was used.
-Differences were considered significant at P<0.01.
+Differences were considered significant at p < 0.01.